weymann/OH3-MercedesMe-Drops/README.md

 ## Channels

-Channels are separated in groups
+Channels are separated in groups:

 | Channel Group ID                 | Description                                       |
 |----------------------------------|---------------------------------------------------|